メインコンテンツまでスキップ

 DAI Components

-• The DAI Server: The Eggplant DAI Server provides system administrator and test developer tools.
-For system administrators, it facilitates authentication and manages licensing.
-For test developers, it serves the Dashboards, Designer, Controller, and Insights apps.
-The diagram shows it serving the Modeler app and a dashboard, which are being viewed in a browser on the Test Developer Machine.
+• The DAI Server: The Eggplant DAI Server provides tools for DAI system administration and test development.
+These tools include the Dashboards, Designer, Controller, and Insights web apps.
+If you are a system administrator, you use these web apps to manage users, authentication, and licensing.
+If you are a test developer, you use them to create, manage, and schedule your tests, as well as view your test results.
+The diagram shows the DAI Server serving the Modeler app and a dashboard, which are being viewed in a browser on the Test Developer Machine.
 See The Eggplant DAI Server below for more information.

-• Systems Under Tests: The systems or devices you run your tests against are your systems under test (SUTs).
-Your tests can run against SUTs, both when you are authoring them in or when they are running unattended.
-DAI supports desktops, browsers, mobile devices, and other devices accessible using a KVM switch, such as point-of-sale (POS ) systems, human machine interfaces (HMI) systems, and virtual devices.
+• Systems Under Tests: The systems under test (SUTs) are the systems tests run against.
+If you are a test developer, you can run your tests against SUTs when you are both authoring them or when they are running unattended.
+DAI supports the following types of SUTs: desktops, browsers, mobile devices, and other devices such as point-of-sale (POS) systems, human machine interfaces (HMI) systems, and virtual devices.
 See Systems Under Test below for more information.

 ノート